WV-design/Trinity-toolhead/README.md

 * Made to DUEL! the Y footprint fits within a sherpa mini so it takes up very little space in a dual gantry printer.
 * Double 3628 fans deliver enough cooling even for hot chambers.
 * The hotend is braced at the bottom of the heatsink to increase stiffness.
-* Good COM (between the balls on the linear rails)
+* Balanced center of mass (COM) for lower rail wear and bending.
-* Single piece body to minimize bending and weight.
+* Single piece body to maximize stiffness and minimize weight.

 ## Compatibility: